Best Aromatherapy Diffuser of 2020

 Includes: Diffuser, adapter, directions, 150 ml measuring cup, remote (with battery)

-We do find it odd that the maximum fill line inside the tank is well under half of its true capacity.
+We find it odd that the maximum fill line inside the tank is well under half its actual capacity.
 Just for kicks, we measured how much water we could actually fit inside, which turned out to be about 500ml!
 Still, the directions clearly state not to exceed that lower line of just 200ml, for some reason.
 The only real complaint we have about this solid performer is that it beeps rather loudly when the timer shuts off, which isn't ideal for a bedroom unless you like hearing random beeps at odd hours in the night.
-However, if you live in a house where things often get knocked over or spilled, the InnoGear 200ml Woodgrain is sure to help keep your essential oils off the counter.Timer Settings: 1 hour, 3 hours, 6 hours, ON (auto shut off when empty)
+However, the InnoGear 200ml Woodgrain is sure to help keep your essential oils off the counter if you live in a house where things often get knocked over or spilled.Timer Settings: 1 hour, 3 hours, 6 hours, ON (auto shut off when empty)

 Mist Settings: Low, strong